turbopape/milestones/README.md

 The concept of auto-magic project scheduling is inspired from **the great** [Taskjuggler.](http://www.taskjuggler.org).

-A first prototype of Milestones was built as an entry to the Clojure Cup 2014.
+The first prototype of Milestones was built as an entry to the Clojure Cup 2014.
 You can find the code and some technical explanation of the algorithms in use (core.async, etc...)
 [here.](https://github.com/turbopape/milestones-clojurecup2014)